wp-papi/papi/README.md

     ));
   }
 }

 ?>
 ```

 #### Getting property values

 There are three ways to get the property value.
-We can call on `current_page` object that is a object with all properties and the `WP_POST` properties.
+We can call on `current_page` object that is a object with all properties.

 Example: `echo current_page()->twitter_link`